jupyterlab/rtc/packages/jupyter-graphql/README.md

 Tartiflatte wraps [`libgraphqlparser`](https://github.com/graphql/libgraphqlparser) and adriadne uses [`graphql-core`](https://github.com/graphql-python/graphql-core) version 3 (was called `graphql-core-next`).

 They look relatively similar, and for this project at least initially the idea will be to use adriadne, because it seems slightly more popular.

+## Schema Generation

+We are also [Postgraphile](https://www.graphile.org/postgraphile/) to generate some initial schemas.
+It is helping me understand how to move from a relational mapping to GraphQL queries and mutations.